Derklucas/Planescape/content/3. Session Journals/Prologue.md

 Driven by our shared torment, we fled through the winding streets until the refuge of an ancient, forsaken building loomed before us.
 Our minds grew more serene as we approached and entered it, but each step was heavy with the dread of what pursued us unseen.

 As we settled into the eerie silence of the building, a sudden, soft voice broke the stillness.
-A cat, but not just any cat, but a talking one named Jisson.
+A cat, but not just any cat, but a talking one named [[Ydemi Jysson]].
 The thick air had the scent of old magic and there, on an otherwise regular table, layed an ancient tome, its cover embossed with the initials 'HL’.
 “That, my curious friends, is the source of your discomfort," Jisson said, his voice tinged with mischief.
-"It once belonged to Hieron Lifegiver, a wizard of formidable power.
+"It once belonged to [[Heiron Lifegiver]], a wizard of formidable power.
 And I need your help to find him.
 In my previous life, I was an accountant, and Hieron entrusted this book to me to aid in my calculations.
 It served me well, but since my reincarnation into this plane as a cat, I’ve held onto it.
 Now, it’s time it was returned to its rightful owner."

 Our quest led us to question the locals and eventually, we were hinted to head towards a portal.
 A golden portal it was, and as we stepped through it, the bustling city of Ottamatta unfolded around us.
 What a horrid place!
 A city bound in grey, and every citizen moved in rhythm with the giant clock that towered over the city center, its ticks a constant, echoing presence in our ears.
 I often wondered if I had preferred the sharp pain that led me to this strange place in the first place.
 To make matters worse, paperwork seemed to govern every aspect of life here; permits, receipts, and forms fluttered from every hand, creating a bureaucratic labyrinth that was as daunting as any dungeon I have faced.
 The constant scratching of quills and shuffling of papers and that forsaking, relentless ticking, created a symphony of monotony that threatened to overwhelm my senses and sanity.
 Anyway, I am deviating.